Beauty World food guide

 10. BIG BOYS Sizzling

-True to their name, BIG BOYS Sizzling at Beauty World Food Centre churns up an array of Western mains with hulking portions that leave one sizzling with excitement.
-And with a former Ritz-Carlton chef helming the kitchen, you can be pretty confident about the quality of their dishes.
-Encased in a shatteringly crispy crust, their well-executed Cornflake Chicken ($7.90) unfurls in a potent medley of savoury and buttery flavours.
-Ridiculously sinful, yes; but also lip-smackingly addictive.
+Also known as BIG BOYS Sizzling, BIG BOYS Western at Beauty World Food Centre churns up an array of Western mains with hulking portions that leave one sizzling with excitement.
+And with a former Ritz-Carlton chef in the kitchen, you can be pretty confident about the quality of their dishes.
+Encased in a shatteringly crispy crust, their well-executed Cornflake Chicken ($10.40) is a potent medley of savoury and buttery flavours.
+Ridiculously sinful, but also lip-smackingly addictive.

 Address: 144 Upper Bukit Timah Road, #04-25, Beauty World Food Centre, Singapore 588177